News

 Vitamin D3 and D2

-There are some food sources but very small amounts in oily fish and some eggs, but you're really not going to get enough to give you what you need.
+There are some food sources but very small amounts of oily fish and some eggs, but you're really not going to get enough to give you what you need.

 If my children got an upset tummy or we're going on a long-haul flight to kind of places where sanitation is perhaps not quite so good or they're just a little bit stressed, you know actually I'll be giving them a probiotic and I think it's a good thing for children.

-Generally, to have probiotics that's beneficial bacteria most days for babies.
+Generally, to have probiotics that are beneficial bacteria most days for babies.

 You would have to exceed, it depends on the age of the person.